JadedBlueEyes/svelte-adapter-node-esbuild/README.md

 This SvelteKit adapter allows you to run your SvelteKit application using Node.js with the ESBuild bundler.
 It handles cases such as server assets and node native modules more gracefully than the original `@svelte/adapter-node`.
+Additionally, it optionally supports Prometheus metrics, if enabled by installing the `prom-client` peer dependency and setting the `METRICS_PATH` environment variable.

 ## Options